gcallah/BookReviews/salter.md

 being disqualified by the accident of death" (quoted on Salter 101).

-Salter spends some time criticizing Chesterton's contention that large firms are inefficient, but here it is Salter who does not seem to have "kept step," as he ignores the Toyota revolution in manufacturing, and the proven superiority of small teams in rapidly producing quality software.
+Salter spends some time criticizing Chesterton's contention that large firms are inefficient, but here it is Salter who does not seem to have "kept step," as he ignores developments such as the Toyota revolution moving us towards small batch manufacturing, and the proven superiority of small teams in rapidly producing quality software.

 Salter goes on to discuss Mary Hirschfeld's work *Aquinas and the Market*.
 Hirschfeld notes that while economics